oviaseshadri/SolarPay/README.md

 Pay Utility bills seamlessly and in a decentralised way from you mobile.
 You consumption data is directly stored on chain with no middle man involved

-DEPLOYMENT CONTRACT ADDRESSES:
+DEPLOYMENT CONTRACT ADDRESSES:<br/>

-Solar Pay has been deployed on the following blockchain networks:
+Solar Pay has been deployed on the following blockchain networks:<br/>

-Chiliz Deployment Contract Address:
+Chiliz Deployment Contract Address:     <br/>

-Celo Deployment Contract Address:
+Celo Deployment Contract Address:  <br/>

-Filecoin Deployment Contract Address:
+Filecoin Deployment Contract Address:  <br/>

-Arbitrum Deployment Contract Address:
+Arbitrum Deployment Contract Address: <br/>
+Scroll:  <br/>
+FVM :   <br/>
+Mantle:  <br/>

 Demo Video: